-Schedule the date and time of appointments and mail and/or email a notification to the family and owner.
-If the family fails to attend the initial appointment, they will be rescheduled for a make-up day.
-If the family misses both appointments, they may contact their Housing Specialist or the HCV customer service department to reschedule.
+- To contact the family to alert them of the need to recertify and the documents needed with a due date to provide the information to the office.
+CMHA will provide a recertification packet to be completed and method(s) to submit to submit the information. - Schedule, the date and time of appointments and mail and/or email a notification to the family and ewner.
+If the family fails to submit the recertification packet and verifications to CMHA by the initial due date, attend the initial appointment, a second request for the information will be made they will be rescheduled for a make up day. - If the family fails to provide the necessary documents and verifications after the 3rd and final request, the family may be proposed for termination from the program with a right to a hearing. misses both appointments they may contact their Housing Specialist or the HCV customer service department to reschedule.
 CMHA will make every attempt to work with a family to reschedule the recertification appointment before it proposes the family for termination of assistance.
-CMHA may elect to have a family recertify via mail-in.

-Completion of Annual Recertification

-It is CMHA's goal to have all recertifications for families completed before the anniversary date.
-This includes notifying the family of any changes in rent at least 30 days before the effective date of the change in the family's rent.
+CMHA may elect to have a family recertify via mail electronically thru CMHA's resident portal, kiosk or other method.
+1 Formatted Exceptions to this procedure may be made by HCV Management.
+Formatted: Right, Indent: Left: 1.02", No bullets or numbering $\frown$ Formatted: Not Expanded by / Condensed by Completion of Annual Recertification $\backslash$ Formatted: Left, Indent: Left: 0.57", No bullets or numbering It is CMHA's goal to have all recertifications for families completed before the Formatted: Right, Indent: Left: 1.02", No bullets or numbering anniversary date.
+This includes notifying the family of any changes in rent at least 30 days before the effective date of the change in the family's rent change.
+1 Formatted

+Formatted

+1

+, ,

+Formatted

+1